Condo Remodel HOA Approval and Elevator Logistics in St. Petersburg: What Your Contractor Should Handle

 Noise Restrictions and Work Hour Limits

 Every condo building has noise rules.
-Most downtown St. Pete high-rises restrict construction to weekdays between 8:00 AM and 5:00 PM — some cut it to 9:00 AM to 4:00 PM.
+Most Downtown Condos high-rises restrict construction to weekdays between 8:00 AM and 5:00 PM, some cut it to 9:00 AM to 4:00 PM.
 A few buildings ban all construction on weekends and holidays.
+Sound-attenuation requirements run high in concrete-ceiling buildings where impact noise transfers easily through the slab to units below.

-What this means for your timeline: a condo remodel that would take 8 weeks in a single-family home might take 10-12 weeks in a building with strict work hour limits.
-Not because the work takes longer — because you have fewer hours per day to do it.
+What this means for your timeline: a condo remodel that would take 8 weeks in a single-family home in Old Northeast might take 10-12 weeks in a building with strict work hour limits.
+Not because the work takes longer, but because you have fewer hours per day to do it.

-Revolution accounts for building-specific work hour restrictions during pre-construction planning.
-We provide a detailed schedule that reflects your building's actual rules, not a generic estimate based on house remodel timelines.
-When we say 10-16 weeks for a full unit renovation, that number already accounts for the elevator, the noise restrictions, and the HOA process.
+Revolution Contractors accounts for building-specific work hour restrictions during pre-construction planning.
+Our 20+ in-house W-2 carpenters know how to sequence demo, plumbing-stack rough-in, electrical, and finish work into compressed daily windows without sacrificing quality.
+We provide a detailed schedule that reflects your building's actual rules and run weekly Time & Materials open-book budget reports so you see labor hours against the schedule.
+When we say 10-16 weeks for a full unit renovation, that number already accounts for the freight elevator, the noise restrictions, and the HOA process.

 Ready to Start Your Condo Remodel?